 In the Environmental Planning or Conservation Category

-Awarded to Dr Andrew Lothian at the PIA Conference, Gold Coast, Queensland 3 April 2006 for the project: Coastal Viewscapes of South Australia.
+Awarded to Dr. Andrew Lothian at the Planning Institute of Australia Conference, held on the Gold Coast, Queensland on 3 April 2006 for the project: Coastal Viewscapes of South Australia.

 This is a high quality project with a comprehensive approach to the investigation of urban pressures on the South Australian coastline.